ismpro/Jobtivity/README.md

 - The system should allow professionals to put their profile as private so it is hidden from other companies and professionals but not their friends.
 - The system may allow users to use a chat so they can communicate.
 - The system may allow the company to start a chat with professionals but not the other way around.
-- The system may allow professionals to start a conversation with other professionals since they are friends or plubic profile.
+- The system may allow professionals to start a conversation with other professionals provided that they are friends or plubic profile.

 ## Tech